-Hand rails feature on many of our warehouse steps over 2 steps to ensure you’ve always got an extra point of contact with the ladder.
-If you choose a ladder with a larger top work platform these will also come with a barrier to ensure safety when working at height.
+You’ll find we offer a few options when it comes to tread material.
+Choose between the standard metal grid or upgrade to an anti-slip tread for extra grip and safety.
+Hand rails are a feature on many of our warehouse steps with more than 2 treads.
+This ensures that you can always achieve the required three points of contact with the ladder and maximise safety.
+If you choose mobile platform steps with a large work platform it will also come with a barrier to ensure safety when working at height on the top platform.
 These steps with extra platform space are ideal when unloading directly from a lorry without its own lowering platform.

 Our classic warehouse steps, manufactured in the UK by Redhill.
 These mobile safety steps have been rigorously tested and certified to EN 131.
 They have also been awarded the British Standard Kitemark for the quality of rungs, stile and component connection strength, overall deflection and stability.